 Caring for children’s feet

-Extra time with the children at home means now is the perfect time to teach them some life skills.
+Teach your children some life skills.
 Activities such as- sorting the recycling, frying an egg and cleaning the sink will really help them out later in life.
-Other skills you should add to the homeschooling lists are: cutting their toenails, checking their feet and tying their shoelaces.
-It is unheard of to have this much time with your children and it can be daunting trying to think of ways to fill it so here’s some foot-care tips to try with your children, think of it like as “at home pedicure!”
+Other skills you should add to the list are: cutting their toenails, checking their feet and tying their shoelaces.
+Here’s some foot-care tips to try with your children, think of it like as “at home pedicure!”

 Caring for your children's feet